platuangcs05/Snake1/README.md

 # Features 1: Add Walls
 Expected behavior
-  * Adding walls, the game now also has a red walls.
+  * Adding walls, the game now also has a red walls. game.cpp line 12,80: Using PlaceWall Functions

-  * The wall will change position after 3 seconds.
-  * The Snake will die if it hit the walls or youself.
+  * The Snake will die if it hit the walls or youself. game.cpp line 126: Using if conditions

 # Features 2: Add Game Time
 Expected behavior
-  * Adding Game Time, the game now also has a Game Time on title so that players can know and manage their playing time with the aim of achieving the highest score in the shortest time.
+  * Adding Game Time, the game now also has a Game Time on title so that players can know and manage their playing time with the aim of achieving the highest score in the shortest time. game.cpp line 45: Using while if for loop

-  * Game Time will stop when the snake dies.
-  * main.cpp line 27: Game Time will be displayed as Snake Time together with Snake Score, Snake Size.
+  * Game Time will be displayed as Snake Time together with Snake Score, Snake Size. main.cpp line 27: Using OOP

 ## CC Attribution-ShareAlike 4.0 International